joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

  \end{align}
 $$

-now we can return to the sum form
+now we can return to the sum form of the thing we're interested in:

 $$ \begin{align}
   &P(\text{lefty sister}\rvert\text{sister Mary, some guy}) = \\